NHOrus/srwq-compilation/episode-09.md

 Dumi raises himself to his feet. *My thanks for the assistance.
 You're the last survivor of Unit W, I'll have to assume?*

 "That's not strictly accurate.
-The battleships mech complement were being piloted by normal pilots, I'm the only member of Unit W able to deploy.
+The battleship's mech complement was being piloted by normal pilots, I'm the only member of Unit W able to deploy.
 I'm W16, but you may call me Echidna if that's more convenient."

 You finally arrive at the scene, resting your overtaxed mech next to the crushed remains of a Shadow Mirror Gespenst.
 "Wait, so this big elite squad of hush-hush pilots couldn't even get into mechs to literally save their own lives?"